 How to Help Your Teething Baby

-The sign of a first baby tooth, sharp under the pad of your index finger, is a moment that gives many parents a big wave of emotion: a mix of excitement and apprehension.
+The sign of a first baby tooth, sharp under the pad of your index finger, is a moment that gives many parents a big wave of emotion: a mix of excitement and apprehension, sometimes even fear and exasperation.

 Is it Teething, or Something Else?